meganr28/CGGT/README.md

 # CGGT
 Cube Geometry Generating Tool (CGGT)

+Based on the Paper "Cubic Stylization" from SIGGRAPH Asia 2019 by Hsueh-Ti Derek Liu and Alec Jacobson from the University of Toronto (https://www.dgp.toronto.edu/projects/cubic-stylization/)

 Built for Maya 2022 with Visual Studio 2019

 Dependencies: libigl, eigen, cimg, and maya api